 Preheat the oven to 160C.

+For the lamb.
 Lightly dust the lamb meat with some flour.
-Heat some oil in a fry pan and brown the meat – but don’t cook it all the way through.
+Heat some oil in a large oven proof pan or dutch oven, and brown the meat – but don’t cook it all the way through.
 Best done in 2 batches so that it browns and doesn’t stew.
 Put aside.

 In the same pan, add a little more oil then throw in the onion, carrot, celery and garlic, stirring until translucent & soft.
-Add the lamb meat back in.
+Add the lamb meat back in along with the bone (if using).
 Add the red wine and let simmer for just a couple of minutes.
 Add the stock, tomato paste, Worcestershire sauce and some salt and pepper to taste.

 Put the mixture into a casserole dish or dutch oven and place in the oven for 2 hours.
 Add the rosemary at the 2 hour mark and then cook for another hour.